Daphne Caruana Galizia: Libel and criminal defamation cases

 In 2010, Caruana Galizia used her blog to criticise Magistrate Consuelo Scerri Herrera, who, together with Herrera's live-in partner, Labour government consultant Robert Musumeci, went on to file a criminal complaint with the police, forcing them to prosecute Caruana Galizia in the criminal courts.
 The case was withdrawn in November 2011.

 In May 2017, Pilatus Bank's owner and chairman, Ali Sadr Hasheminejad, sued Daphne Caruana Galizia in an Arizona court in his own name and in the name of Pilatus Bank.
 The case was for US$40 million in damages.
-Caruana Galizia was never notified about it and it was withdrawn within hours of her death.
+Caruana Galizia was never notified about it, and it was withdrawn within hours of her death.

-Pilatus Bank had written to every single non-government aligned media outlet in Malta throughout the course of 2017 threatening to sue them, but had only gone through with the threat in Daphne Caruana Galizia's case as the other media outlets conceded to changes to their online content.
+Pilatus Bank had written to every single non-government-aligned media outlet in Malta throughout the course of 2017, threatening to sue them, but had only gone through with the threat in Daphne Caruana Galizia's case as the other media outlets conceded to changes to their online content.
 One media outlet reported that threatening letters had been sent just 12 hours before Daphne Caruana Galizia was killed.

 In February 2017, a legal fund was crowdfunded to cover four precautionary warrants – freezing Caruana Galizia's assets to the tune of €50,000 – for the maximum libel damages possible at law.
-These warrants had been instituted by the Deputy Leader of the Labour Party and Minister for the Economy, Chris Cardona, and his EU presidency policy officer, Joseph Gerada.
+These warrants had been instituted by the Deputy Leader of the Labour Party and Minister for the Economy, Cardona, and his EU presidency policy officer, Joseph Gerada.

 At the time of her death, Daphne Caruana Galizia was facing 48 libel suits.

-Death
+Assassination

 View of the site of the explosion on the road at the hilltop.
 A banner calls for truth and justice.

 View from the site of the explosion from where the car wreckage spiralled into the fields.